stevejchacon/pizzatip/lessons.md

 3. I wanted to start creating my own modules that would contain functions used throughout some of the Jupyter notebooks. https://www.youtube.com/watch?v=GxCXiSkm6no

-4. The zip function.
-Needed when taking series and converting them to become key/value pairs for a python dictionary. https://www.youtube.com/watch?v=qj-V2Ep4coY
+4. **The zip function**.
+This was needed when taking multiple series and converting them to become key/value pairs for a python dictionary. https://www.youtube.com/watch?v=qj-V2Ep4coY

+## Things that I would look up...again...

+When creating a new branch, it won't show up for others unless:
+*git push origin <new-branch-name>*

+fetch all remote repos/branches:
+*git fetch -a*

+Make new anaconda environment:
+*conda create --name <env-name-here> python=3.9*